Best Narrative Nonfiction Books for Kids

 Grades 3-8 160 pages 2014

-This book, which contains 19 short vignettes about notable animals, includes several animals that kids have probably heard of, including Balto and Smokey Bear.
+This book, National Geographic Kids Animal Stories, contains 19 short vignettes about notable animals, includes several animals that kids have probably heard of, including Balto and Smokey Bear.
 Within these pages, they will also find true account of elephants who danced ballet, a chimp who lived with a human family, and a daring WWI carrier pigeon hero.
 This would be a good book for children who need a short piece to read, sine each story is only 6-10 pages, in picture-book format.
 Or, at 150+ pages, the whole book could be and entertaining read for an older child.
 Take allok at the following site to hear audio of Hoover, the talking seal.
 His “Get over here” in a Maine accent is uncanny.

 Mesmerized: How Ben Franklin Solved a Mystery that Baffled All of France